 [1 amp $4.15]

-Note: current international guidelines do recommend isoprenaline as the first line agent to treat any condition.
+Note: current international guidelines DO NOT recommend isoprenaline as the first line agent to treat any condition.

 PRESENTATION AND ADMINISTRATION: